 Date of ownership or operator change;

-Name of new account representatives pursuant to section 95483.2 for the affected entity's account in the LRT-CBTS, AFP or LVP.
+Name of new account representatives pursuant to section 95483.2 for the affected entity's account in the LRT-CBTS or AFP.

 The first owner must give the Executive Officer direction regarding the disposition of net credits in the first owner's LRT-CBTS account and the certified fuel pathways associated with the first owner's AFP account.